 Graph theory is a branch of pure mathematics which deals with the properties of sets of discrete objects (referred to as a ‘node’ or `vertex`) with some pairs are joined (by a ‘link’ or an `edge`).
 While a seemingly reductionist abstraction to mathematically study relationships, graph theory serves has applications in a wide range of studies including life sciences.
 Network theory is the sub-discipline of graph theory which deals with networks which has become popular due to the vast potential for applications of networks .

-Applications vary depending on the situation modelled, particularly in how the edges between vertices are defined, whether they are directed or weighted, and whether multiple redundant edges between a pair of vertices (referred to as `parallel edges`) or edges connecting a vertex to itself (referred to as `loops`) are permitted in the model.
-Networks are defined such that the edges represent a relationship between the vertices and may be directed, weighted, or contain parallel edges or loops depending on the application .
+Applications vary depending on the situation modeled, particularly in how the edges between vertices are defined, whether they are directed or weighted, and whether multiple redundant edges between a pair of vertices (referred to as `parallel edges`) or edges connecting a vertex to itself (referred to as `loops`) are permitted in the model.
+Networks are defined such that the edges represent a relationship between the vertices and may be directed, weighted, or contain parallel edges or loops depending on the application.
 Unless otherwise stated, graph structures and networks in thesis will be unweighted and have no parallel edges or loops.
-Where a directional relationship is known or modelled, it will be represented with a directed edge in a digraph.
+Where a directional relationship is known or modeled, it will be represented with a directed edge in a digraph.

 Table 1.
 Types of biological network based on molecular data